Physics Help Room in PSB 158

 Learning Assistants are undergraduates we hire to improve how students learn Physics by working in a class and staffing the Physics Help Room.
-If you earned an A or B in a Physics class and want to help others learn Physics, we’d love to have you join our team.
+If you earned an A or B in a Physics class and want to help others learn, we’d love to have you join our team.
 Here’s a flyer about the program.
 We hire LAs for fall and spring semesters, but not summer.
-A typical LA appointment involves:
+A typical LA appointment is for one semester and involves:

-- staffing the Physics Help Room (2 hours/week)
+- two hours per week in the Physics Help Room

 Our LA program is based on the model developed at the University of Colorado, Boulder as a way to help UCF students succeed in their major and recruit undergraduates into careers in K-12 teaching.
 The LA experience involves three main themes: content, pedagogy and practice.
 The LA model has been adopted at a growing number of institutions.
 Here are a few quotes from UCF students on their own experience as a Learning Assistant.